OpenEvalProject/evals/manuscripts/elife-79742/v1/manuscript.md

 Finally, we calculated a CHD polygenic risk score (CHD-PRS) for each subject to investigate the effect of common human genetic variations on CHD.
 As expected, we observed a significant association between the PRS and CHD (HR 1.32, 95% CI 1.16–1.51, p = 4.29×10−5), confirming that genetic predisposition to CHD can be captured through CHD-PRS.
 The top three genetic principal components (PC1, PC2, and PC3) were not significantly associated with CHD (Appendix 1—table 2).

-## Co-linearity and proportional hazard assumption testing
+### Co-linearity and proportional hazard assumption testing

 We calculated pairwise correlations between all variables that were found to be significant in univariable analyses.
 Appendix 2—figure 1 and Appendix 2—figure 2 illustrate that no strong correlations exist between significant variables.
 The strongest correlation was observed between SCORE2 and hs-CRP, and between seropositivity to C. trachomatis and gross monthly household income, with Pearson’s and Cramer’s V coefficients of 0.22 and 0.15, respectively.
 The proportionality assumption was tested for all significant variables using the Schoenfeld residuals.
 The residual tests indicated that all variables satisfied the proportional hazards assumption, revealing that the effect of all covariates are constant in time (Appendix 2—figure 3).
 Finally, we also assessed potential co-linearity issues among predictors that could affect model fitting.
 No variance inflation factor (VIF) value was indicative of co-linearity.

-## Multivariable model
+### Multivariable model

 To identify the independent risk factors of CHD in our cohort, we performed backward stepwise selection on 2323 individuals with non-missing data using a multivariable Cox proportional hazards model, starting with all the significant factors from the univariable models.
 The final multivariable analysis confirmed that SCORE2 (HR 1.96 per SD increase, 95% CI 1.74–2.22, p = 2.42×10−27) is an independent prognostic factor of CHD (Figure 2).
 We also observed significant independent associations for statin intake (HR 2.24, 95% CI 1.50–3.35, p = 9.17×10−5) and for seropositivity to F. nucleatum infection (HR 1.63, 95% CI 1.08–2.45, p = 1.99×10−2).
 Comparing individuals who had a least one CHD event (CHD group) against those who had no event during the follow-up period (control group), 22.4% (47/210) of the individuals in the CHD group were seropositive to F. nucleatum, versus 14.6% (473/3249) in the control group (p = 0.003) (Figure 1, Table 1).
 Lastly, we also observed a significant association between CHD occurrence and elevated CHD-PRS with an HR of 1.31 (95% CI 1.10–1.56, p = 3.32×10−3) per SD increase.

 ![Figure 2.](https://cdn.elifesciences.org/articles/79742/elife-79742-fig2-v1.jpg)

-**Figure 2.:** HR > 1 indicates an increased risk of CHD, whereas HR < 1 indicates a protective effect. p-Values (p) for each factor based on the multivariable Cox regression are shown.Figure 2—source data 1.Figure 2.
+**Figure 2.:** HR > 1 indicates an increased risk of CHD, whereas HR < 1 indicates a protective effect. p-Values (p) for each factor based on the multivariable Cox regression are shown.

 To assess if the overall burden of infections contributed to increased risk of CHD, study participants were stratified according to their overall seropositivity index for measured pathogens, calculated by summing the number of pathogens for which they show seropositivity (range: 0–16).
 The numbers of individuals in each pathogen burden stratum are shown in Appendix 2—figure 4.
 In the univariable Cox model, pathogen burden significantly increased the risk of CHD occurrence (HR 1.11, 95% CI 1.03–1.18, p = 3.25×10−3) (Appendix 1—table 2).
 However, after adjustment with multivariable Cox proportional hazards regression, pathogen burden did not meet the level of significance for staying in the model.